 Improving health and achieving health equity through access to quality services is a formidable challenge in rural America.
 The health of rural communities depends upon access to a well-trained and committed health care workforce, especially in primary care.
-Preparing, recruiting, and retaining health care professionals for complex, sometimes resource-scarce, rural settings is necessary for quality care in often underserved rural communities.
+Preparing, recruiting, and retaining health care professionals for complex, sometimes resource-limited, rural settings is necessary for quality care in often underserved rural communities.

-Rural PREP conducts research and disseminates evidence-based practices to build the capacity of health professional education and training institutions to prepare rural primary care practitioners.
-Our goal is to increase the number of individuals enrolling in and completing rural primary care health professions training and transitioning to primary care practice in rural communities.
+Rural PREP conducts research and disseminates evidence-based practices from our own research and that of others to build the capacity of health professional education and training institutions to prepare rural primary care practitioners.
 We engage our community of practice for mutual learning, sharing research findings and evidence-based practices, as well as improving the quality of research on rural health professional education.

-All our research projects, community of practice activities, and dissemination efforts aim to strengthen the provision of quality rural primary care.
-With a strong workforce foundation, our vision is that rural America has access to high-quality, comprehensive primary care.
+All our research projects, community of practice activities, and dissemination efforts aim to strengthen the provision of quality rural primary care by increasing the number of individuals enrolling in and completing rural primary care health professions training and transitioning to primary care practice in rural communities.
+With a strong workforce foundation, rural America will have access to high-quality, comprehensive primary care.